nemixu/Movies-Manager/README.md

 * 8: The site has been deployed to Heroku.

 ## Closing Notes:

-Any additional notes to go here
+This application was created to demonstrate use of CRUD functionality.
+The application is not expected to be used by a large scale client base.

 ## Credits:
+* Philip Kearney - advice and feedback on mongodb relationships, user testing
+* Reggie Morgan - User testing and feedback

-Miroslav Svec - for the solution on user logins and auth via hashing passwords, this was used and highly modified to suit project needs.
+* Miroslav Svec - for the solution on user logins and auth via hashing passwords, this was used and highly modified to suit project needs.
-Simen Daehlin - For suggesting project ideas, reviewing project and also providing readme examples"
+* Simen Daehlin - For suggesting project ideas, reviewing project and also providing readme examples"

 * <a href="http://www.omdbapi.com/">Movie API used</a>
 * <a href="https://unsplash.com/">Stock Images used</a>